-Hello, my name is Dennis Howe.
-I recently retired and have now turned attention to my lifelong passion of photography.
-It gives me great satisfaction to share with the world the beauty I see through my lens.
-It is not a job, but a labor of love
+I am now retired from the 9-5 career jobs and have have turned my attention to a lifelong passion of photography.
+It gives me great satisfaction to share with the world the beauty I see through my lens and pass along photographic tips and techniques with other like-minded photographers.

 I hope you enjoy viewing these images as much as I enjoyed creating them.
 If so, this is my measurement of success.